 Some of us start a business knowing we eventually want to sell the business.
 And some of us just start a business.
 But down the line…a few or many years later…we think about “getting out,” retiring or moving on to something new.
+Look into mergers and acquisitions as one of your possible routes to take.

 There are different ways to “sell” your business — it could be a matter of passing it along to the next generation, selling it to one or more members of your staff or going outside the company for a merger with or acquisition by another company or outside investor.
+When going into such negotiations, you may require additional intelligence and insight in corporate due diligence and may wish to hire investigators to assist with the process.

 While it make take a few months or a few years to sell your business, planning for that eventuality should start now.
 No matter who your buyer is, as the seller you need to get your ducks in a row.